FrogOfJuly/rogue-planet/README.md

 # rogue-planet

-Repository for devdays of spring 2021.
+### Repository for devdays of spring 2021.

+How to run the simulation with our parameters
 ```bash
 > git clone https://github.com/FrogOfJuly/rogue-planet.git
 > cd earthcooling